 The most recent Community Assessment Surveys and Focus Group feedback indicate that elder justice issues such as physical and financial abuse in the form of direct threat, theft, and fraud continue to be the primary focus both nationally and, in the PSA.
 Between FY 20-21, there was a 27% increase in calls to the AAA's call center seeking legal assistance.
-Given the high call volume, the AAA increased the Title IIIB allocation from 3.5% to 5.7% for FY 22-23.
+There has been no change to the level of funding as our communities' needs were met with the same level of funding over the past four years.